jaiswaladi246/Python-4-DevOps/Day-5.md

 # Day-5 | Functions & Modules

-Certainly!
 Functions and modules are fundamental concepts in Python that allow you to write reusable and organized code.

 ## Functions: